gokcehan/lf/CONTRIBUTING.md

 - Implement the command somewhere in the code
 - Add command name to `gCmdWords` in `complete.go` for tab completion
 - Add command name to `Quick Reference` and `Commands` sections in `doc.md`
-- Optionally, run `gen/doc-with-docker.sh` to update the documentation
+- Optionally, run `gen/doc.sh` to update the documentation (requires podman/docker)
 - Commit your changes and send a pull request

 ## Platform specific code